ryan-m-hoskins/ryan-m-hoskins.github.io/index.md

 # Welcome to my CS499 Computer Science Capstone Portfolio!

 Hello, I'm Ryan!
-I'm a Computer Science student with an Associate in Engineering degree and will soon have a Bachelors in Computer Science with a concentration in Software Engineering.
+I'm a Computer Science student with an Associate in Engineering degree and will soon have a Bachelor degree in Computer Science with a concentration in Software Engineering.
 This portfolio demonstrates the various soft skills, hard skills, and technical skills that I have developed over the course of the last four years, as shown in my capstone project.

 ## Capstone Project: Weight Tracking Application

 My capstone project focused on revisting a previous project I completed and critically reviewing it, identifying issues and potential improvements, and implementing three key enhancements - each of a specific category.
-This project demonstrates a proficien:
+This project demonstrates a proficiency for:
-- Mobile application develop in Android Studio
+- Mobile application development in Android Studio
 - Kotlin and Java programming
 - Database implementation with Room and Firebase
 - UI and UX Design